« Previous Page

 is not available in all systems.)

 Opioid pain relievers are strong medicines that can be very helpful in treating pain, especially after an injury or surgery.
 They are safest when you use them exactly as your doctor prescribes.
 There is a small risk of addiction when you take opioids.
 The risk is greater for those who have a history of substance use.
-Others who are more at risk for addiction are teenagers, older adults, people who have depression, and those who take high doses of medicine.
+Some people have more problems with opioids, including teenagers, older adults, people who have depression, people who have sleep apnea, and those who take high doses of medicine.
 If you are worried about addiction, talk with your doctor.

 Some of these medicines have acetaminophen in them.
 Check the labels on all the other nonprescription and prescription medicines you take.
 Many medicines have acetaminophen.
 Do not take two or more medicines with acetaminophen in them unless your doctor has told you to.
 Taking too much acetaminophen can be harmful.
 If you have questions about this, talk to your doctor or pharmacist.